 Treatments may include medicines such as:

-- Blood pressure medications to lower blood pressure and decrease the heart's workload
+- Antithrombotic medications to lower blood pressure and decrease the heart's workload

-- Aspirin to help prevent blood clots or control inflammation
+- Medication to help prevent blood clots or control inflammation

 - Nitroglycerin to relax blood vessels, improve blood flow to the heart muscle, and treat chest pain

 No specific studies have been done on how to prevent coronary microvascular disease (MVD).
 Researchers don't yet known how or in what way preventing coronary MVD differs from preventing heart disease.
 Lifestyle changes and ongoing care can help you lower your risk for heart disease.

 - Lifestyle Changes - If lifestyle changes aren't enough, your doctor may prescribe medicines to control your risk factors.
 Take all of your medicines as your doctor advises.